-This year, as residents and businesses are already experiencing financial pressures, it is proposed not to increase any prices.
-Officers are however, reviewing the cost of the Commemorative Programme as the cost of benches has increased significantly.
-A report will be brought to Committee in the event that the cost of benches cannot be retained at current levels.
+This year, as residents and businesses are already experiencing financial pressures, it was proposed not to increase any prices.
+Officers were however, reviewing the cost of the Commemorative Programme as the cost of benches had increased significantly.
+A report would be brought to Committee in the event that the cost of benches cannot be retained at current levels.

-RECOMMENDATION: that prices for the Waste, Parks and Leisure Services for 2021-2022 are retained at their current levels.
+Proposed by Alderman Smyth Seconded by Alderman Girvan and agreed that prices for the Waste, Parks and Leisure Services for 2021-2022 be retained at their current levels.